-Two principal types of objections were raised with respect to the amendments to the Copyright Act proposed in the bill.
+Two principal types of objections have been raised with respect to the amendments to the Copyright Act proposed in the bill.

 The first focused on whether the amendments were advisable at all, given that the Standing Committee on Canadian Heritage would be undertaking a comprehensive review of the Copyright Act beginning in the fall of 2003.
-Citing this impending examination, mandated by section 92 of the Act, and underlining the complexity of the subject matter, some witnesses were of the opinion that the piecemeal amendment of the Act through Bill C-36 was not only inefficient but inappropriate.
+Citing this impending examination, mandated by section 92 of the Act, and underlining the complexity of the subject matter, some witnesses were of the opinion that the piecemeal amendment of the Act through the proposed legislation was not only inefficient but inappropriate.